Best RV Leveling Blocks in 2018

-His thinking was that if he pulled off the 4" end, the Andersen Camper Leveler might damage his rig by hitting his running boards or something else, which is a legit fear.
+His thinking was that if he pulled off the 4" end, the Anderson Leveler might damage his rig by hitting his running boards or something else, which is a legit fear.
 James tests things very thoroughly most of the time, and we trust and enjoy his videos and conclusions.

-However, in his testing of the Andersen Leveler, we question this one part which he did not test.
+However, in his testing of the Anderson Leveler, we question this one part which he did not test.

-Because he was afraid of pulling forward too far, he did not test 'the roll off' of the 4" edge of the Andersen Leveler.
-This leaves an unanswered question: would the Andersen Levelers damage a low-riding rig?
+Because he was afraid of pulling forward too far, he did not test 'the roll off' of the 4" edge of the Anderson Leveler.
+This leaves an unanswered question: would the Anderson Levelers damage a low-riding rig?

-In the video below by Andersen Levelers, they do demonstrate the roll-off on the 4" end.
+In the video below by Anderson Levelers, they do demonstrate the roll-off on the 4" end.
 If you watch, you can see how the tires roll off the 4" end VERY smoothly.

-Additionally, the Andersen Camper Leveler seems to pretty much stay conformed to the tires until the pressure is totally off of the levelers.
-You might think that the vehicle would drop off of the Andersen Levelers, but that's not the case.
+Additionally, the Anderson Camper Leveler seems to pretty much stay conformed to the tires until the pressure is totally off of the levelers.
+You might think that the vehicle would drop off of the Anderson Levelers, but that's not the case.